 So like everything else, there’s going to be a scary, inexpensive or Grouponed version of this service.
 The best reasons to read this article in full are listed below!

-The Plasma Pen is a German engineered device released very carefully into the United States.
+The Plasma Pen by Louise Walsh out of the UK is a German engineered device released very carefully into the United States.
 It is state-of-the-art technology that provides consistent, reliable treatments.
 The risk of either a bad OR damaging treatment is very low with this device.
 This is the ONLY plasma/fibroblast pen we recommend!

 Additionally, the company that distributes the device is extraordinarily ethical.
 They are making sure that ALL users of the pen have thorough, hands-on training before working on clientele (this is not a common theme in the beauty world… if you want to read about what some practices do… go here…).
 If a user does not follow the rules of the training, the company no longer provides the heads needed to do the procedure!